kvarak/dnd/docs/_Classes/bard.md

 You may also cast each of these spells once without expending a spell slot.
 If you do, it doesn’t require concentration and the spell's duration becomes 1 minute for that casting.
 You may only have one summon cast this way active at a time.
 Once you cast a spell in this way, you can't do so again until you finish a long rest.

 ### Summoning Maestro
-Starting at 14th level, you now use your sketchbook twice.
+You now use your sketchbook twice per day.
 Additionally, they now last a number of rounds equal to three times your Charisma modifier.